Elite50/slate/source/includes/_profile-object.md

 PhoneNumbers | PhoneNumber | The phone number for the profile
  | PhoneType | The type of phone that the number reaches
  | PhoneContact | The contact type of the phone number
+ | PhoneNumberCallUsable | The usability of the phone number to reach the profile with a phone call
- | PhoneUsable | The usability of the phone number to reach the profile
+ | PhoneNumberTextUsable | The usability of the phone number to reach the profile with a text message
-PhoneAddresses | Address1 | The first line of the address where the profile lives
+PhysicalAddresses | Address1 | The first line of the address where the profile lives
  | Address2 | The second line of the address
  | Address3 | The third line of the address
  | AddressCity | The city where the profile lives